-Alcohol or other drug withdrawal: What to know and how to handle it
+Alcohol and other drug withdrawal: What to know and how to handle it

 Navigating the complexities of addiction can feel overwhelming.
 It can be hard to admit that you might have a problem with alcohol or other drugs, but it’s the first and important step to recovery.